 - If you sell your home you’re generally not liable to pay CGT – this is because you can claim Private Residence Relief on any profit.
-If you have let out some or all of your home during the period of ownership, you may need to pay CGT.
+If you have let out some or all of your home during the period of ownership, you might need to pay CGT.

-- If you sell another property – for example, a holiday let, a rental property or a property you bought for someone else to live in – you can’t claim Private Residence Relief and may need to pay CGT.
+- If you sell another property – for example, a holiday let, a rental property or a property you bought for someone else to live in – you can’t claim Private Residence Relief and might need to pay CGT.

-If you’re buying property, you may have to pay a tax called Stamp Duty Land Tax.
+If you’re buying property, you might have to pay a tax called Stamp Duty Land Tax.
 This tax applies if you’re buying a residential property that is more than £125,000, or a non-residential property that is more than £150,000.